Welcome to the KVFinder-web service!

 - Volume Cutoff (ų): A cavity volume filter to exclude cavities with smaller volumes than this limit.
 These smaller cavities are typically not relevant for function.

 A schematic representation of cavity detection algorithm in KVFinder-web is presented below.
+It shows the process of detecting cavities within a biomolecular structure using probes and removal distance to define the cavity boundaries.
 In panel (A), a biomolecular structure X is inserted into a grid.
 In panel (B), Probe In (Pi) scans the surface of the structure, by translating over the grid points (orange).
 In panel (C), Probe Out (Po) scans the accessible points in blue.
 In panel (D), the cavity points (light grey) are defined as the difference between the probes' accessible points.
 The points not reached by Pi (dark grey) define the Solvent Excluded Surface (SES).
-In panel (E), a removal distance routine is applied to remove cavity points within a given distance from the cavity-bulk boundary (red line).
+In panel (E), a removal distance routine is applied to remove cavity points within a given distance from the cavity-bulk boundary (yellow line).

-Two important parameters for cavity detection in KVFinder-web are Probe Out and Removal Distance, which directly impact execution time in KVFinder-web service.
+Two important parameters for cavity detection in KVFinder-web are Probe Out and Removal Distance , which directly affect execution time.

-Apart from these parameters, the execution time of KVFinder-web increases linearly with the number of atoms of the target biomolecule inside the 3D grid.
-However, users can control the number of atoms by defining a custom search space around the ligand/molecule or residues, which can reduce the execution time.
+In addition to these parameters, KVFinder-web's execution time increases linearly with the number of atoms in the target biomolecule within the 3D grid.
+However, users can control the number of atoms by defining a custom search space around the ligand/molecule or residues, which can reduce execution time.

 Cavity naming convention